SK1Y101/AutoBreezeBeats/README.md

 ### Helping out:

 Pick up an issue, hack at the repo, even just fix a spelling mistake; be it backend, UI, or what-have-you, all contributions are welcome.
 Open a PR with your changes.

+You can also [Report a bug or suggestion](https://github.com/SK1Y101/AutoBreezeBeats/issues/new/choose) using the standard github ettiquette.

 An inexhaustitive roadmap for the project exists under [the project tab](https://github.com/users/SK1Y101/projects/2/views/2).